 Maternal mortality worldwide accounts for 300,000 deaths a year; 99 percent of these occur in underdeveloped countries.
 For every maternal death, at least 20 women suffer severe complications from childbirth.
 Major causes of maternal death include obstetric hemorrhage (massive bleeding from childbirth), obstructive labor (labor where the mother is unable to deliver the baby), eclampsia (life threatening seizures related to high blood pressure), and sepsis (widespread infection).
 These emergencies cannot always be predicted, nor are they always preventable.
 However, with prompt, appropriate and reliable medical care, they are unlikely to result in loss of life.

 Sporadic electricity impairs the operation of surgical wards, delivery wards, essential hospital equipment, and hospital communications.
 This compromises the ability of health workers to provide safe, appropriate and timely medical care.
 Labor and delivery nurses cannot quickly notify on-call physicians of emergencies.
 Midwives and physicians are forced to make treatment decisions without the benefit of necessary diagnostic tests.
 Obstetric procedures and emergency surgeries are conducted under grossly suboptimal conditions, and can have tragic consequences.
-The photo of the kerosene lantern on our home page was taken in the maternity ward of one Nigerian hospital – this was the only light available in the ward!
+This photo of the kerosene lantern was taken in the maternity ward of one Nigerian hospital – and was the only light available in the ward at night!

 In 2009, we designed a photovoltaic system to power lighting, medical equipment, a blood bank refrigerator, and communication equipment in a major municipal hospital in Northern Nigeria.
 This system targeted maternal health care by powering the following:

-- Battery chargers that power LED headlamps for night duty workers
+- Battery chargers that power rechargeable LED headlamps for night duty workers.